Detecting Twenty-thousand Classes using Image-level Supervision: Related Work

 Another line of WSOD work uses bounding box supervision together with image labels, known as \textbf{semi-supervised WSOD}~\cite{yan2017weakly,fang2021wssod,uijlings2018revisiting,li2018mixed,liu2021mixed,zhong2020boosting,dong2021boosting}.
 YOLO9000~\cite{redmon2017yolo9000} mixes detection data and classification data in the same mini-batch, and assigns classification labels to anchors with the highest predicted scores.
 DLWL~\cite{ramanathan2020dlwl} combines self-training and clustering-based WSOD~\cite{tang2018pcl}, and again assigns image labels to max-scored proposals.
 MosaicOS~\cite{zhang2021mosaicos} handles domain differences between detection and image datasets by mosaic augmentation~\cite{bochkovskiy2020yolov4} and proposed a three-stage self-training and finetuning framework.
 In segmentation, Pinheiro \etal~\cite{pinheiro2015weakly} use a log-sum-exponential function to aggregate pixels scores into a global classification.
 Our work belongs to semi-supervised WSOD.
 Unlike prior work, we use a simple image-supervised loss.
 Besides image labels, researchers have also studied complementary methods for weak localization supervision like points~\cite{chen2021points} or scribles~\cite{ren2020ufo}.

 \textbf{Open-vocabulary object detection}, or also named \textbf{zero-shot object detection}, aims to detect objects outside of the training vocabulary.
 The basic solution~\cite{bansal2018zero} is to replace the last classification layer with language embeddings (e.g., GloVe~\cite{pennington2014glove}) of the class names.
-Rahman \etal~\cite{rahman2020improved} and Li \etal~\cite{li2019zero} improve the classifier embedding by introducing external text information.
-OVR-CNN~\cite{zareian2021open} pretrains the detector on image-text pairs using contrastive learning.
-ViLD~\cite{gu2021zero} upgrades the language embedding to CLIP~\cite{radford2021learning} and distills region features from CLIP image features.
-Our work also uses CLIP~\cite{radford2021learning} embeddings as the classifier, but does not use distillation.
-Instead, we incorporate additional image-labeled data for co-training.
+Rahman \etal~\cite{rahman2020improved} and Li \etal~\cite{li2019zero} improve the classifier embedding using external text information.
+OVR-CNN~\cite{zareian2021open} pretrains the detector on image-text pairs.
+ViLD~\cite{gu2021zero}, OpenSeg~\cite{ghiasi2021open} and langSeg~\cite{li2022language} upgrade the language embedding to CLIP~\cite{radford2021learning}.
+ViLD further distills region features from CLIP image features.
+We use CLIP~\cite{radford2021learning} classifier as well, but do not use distillation.
+Instead, we use additional image-labeled data for co-training.